-Guidelines for Air Freight of Commercial Goods
+Guidelines of Commercial Freight

 Exporters in Iran should take into account that they require a Trade Card to export their goods.
 This card is issued by the Chamber of Commerce and confirmed by the Ministry of Commerce.
 All exporters in form of individuals or trading companies who have this card can contact our experts to transport their goods.